-We will keep your personal data for no longer than necessary for the purposes we have set out above.
-We will retain your information for as long as needed in order to provide the relevant services to you or until you decide you no longer wish to support us.
-Your information will be kept for a period afterwards in order to deal with any queries or maintain your communications preferences.
+We have a Data Retention Policy that outlines how we look after your data and for how long.
+This explains how we will retain your information for as long as needed in order to provide the relevant services to you or until you decide you no longer wish to support us.
+It also explains how long information will be kept for afterwards in order to deal with any queries or maintain your communications preferences.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, volunteers, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Any third parties that we engage will keep your data stored on their systems for as long as is necessary to provide the relevant services to you or us.
 If we end our relationship with any third party service provider, we will make sure that they securely delete or return your personal data to us.

 You have a number of rights in relation to your personal data.
 There are circumstances in which your rights may not apply.
 You have the right to request that we: